wp-plugins/easy-font-icons/readme.txt

 == Frequently Asked Questions ==

-= What font icon sets are included =
+= What font icon sets are included? =

 Currently we have Modern Pictograms, Entypo Webfont, Heydings Controls & Heydings Icons.